 This, however, is not necessarily always a negative influence.
 In Kenya, for example, President Uhuru Kenyatta has set highly ambitious targets and is making huge inroads into expanding both the generation capacity as well as the rural expansion.
 In Ethiopia, the country is going through an ambitious plan to transform the overall energy sector.
 In Senegal, the Electricity Sector will start a new era of process automation, Smart Metering and Customer Information System.
 In Morocco, the Electricity and Water Sectors have been investing into automating their processes and they are putting in place pre-payment solutions.
 What is interesting is that, when power projects commence, huge focus tend to be around design-planning, with less emphasis placed on the customer-facing front-end.

-7) You are a gold sponsor at African Utility Week this year, tell us more about your contribution to the event (speakers at conference, workshops etc.) and what your message will be?
+7) You are a platinum sponsor at African Utility Week this year, tell us more about your contribution to the event (speakers at conference, workshops etc.) and what your message will be?

 I look forward to sharing the SAP view on how new technologies will shape the future of utilities and enable these organisations to remain relevant and thrive in the digital future.
 I also look forward to engage with key players in the utilities market, to collaboratively discuss how SAP Africa can support their vision and contribute to the African market in a significant manner.
 SAP Africa is contributing to the regional economic growth of Africa and will continue to do so.

 The SAP Africa theme for the conference will be ‘The Intelligent Enterprise for Utilities – Optimize.
 Extend.
 Transform’.